 Dehydration from excessive diarrhea is a cause of concern.
 Since it can last more than one instance and depletes your body of large amounts of fluid, staying hydrated is important.
 A good way to do this is to drink black tea.
 It contains vital nutrients and fluids that help replenish your body’s resources.
 Black tea may also be effective in protecting the stomach lining from acids and pathogens that cause ulcers.

 Black tea can not cure diabetes but it can help with some of the symptoms that result from it, such as dehydration.
 Lab rat experiments show that black tea is beneficial in both lowering blood sugar levels and reducing diabetic cataracts.
-Human studies have also demonstrated a reduction in increased blood sugar levels.
+Human studies have also demonstrated a reduction in increased blood sugar levels (5).

 How does black tea affects blood sugar levels and cataracts?
 Studies claim that polysaccharides are responsible for inhibiting glucose absorption.
 When intercepted by antioxidants found in black tea, there are immune boosting and antihypertensive properties.
 Scientists also find that alpha-glucosidase, the enzyme that turns starch to glucose is inhibited by drinking black tea.
-Regular consumption of black tea can help boost immunity and fend off the common cold.
+Regular consumption of black tea can help boost the immune system and fend off the common cold.

 There are many kinds of headaches, depending on the underlying kind, black tea may be able to help.
 If you are having a tension headache, black tea can help reduce stress faster than standard painkillers.
 While most caffeinated drinks constrict the capillaries in your brain, causing headaches, antioxidants in black tea are known to help you relax.